Dance Ability Classes

 A class for our younger dancers, typically ages 3-6 with 1:1 volunteer buddies, introducing dancers to dance and creative movement.
 Use of sing-along style songs, props, and activities such as parachute, mats, and hula-hoops may be incorporated into class structure to facilitate participation and encourage movement opportunities.
 Dancers will be introduced to Ballet basics while also incorporating up-beat music and freestyle opportunities!

-A class for dancers typically aged 7-12 with 1:1 volunteer buddies, designed as an introductory class to a variety of dance styles including Ballet, Jazz, and Hip Hop, and adapted to meet the just-right level of challenge for each dancer.
-Dancers engage in warm-up, travel to learn dance steps across the floor, and centre dance skills.
+An upbeat class for dancers around the ages of 5-10 with 1:1 volunteer buddies (if needed).
+Designed as an introductory class to Jazz and Hip Hop, and adapted to meet the just-right level of challenge for each dancer.
+Dancers work on gross motor movements through engaging in warm-up, travel to learn dance steps across the floor, and centre dance skills.
 Dancers work on developing coordination, rhythmicity, and social skills with peers.
 Freestyle opportunities to develop self-expression and confidence are a key component of this class.
 This is a great upbeat class focused on fun and participation!

-A class for dancers typically aged 13+ with 1:1 volunteer buddies as needed, designed to keep our teens and young adults movin’ and groovin’!
-Classes combine a variety of dance styles including Ballet, Jazz, and Hip Hop, teaching dancers to move in different ways and appreciate a multitude of music styles and quality.
+A class for dancers typically aged 11+ with 1:1 volunteer buddies as needed, designed to keep our teens and young adults movin’ and groovin’!
+Classes combine creative movement and Hip Hop, teaching dancers to move in different ways and appreciate a multitude of music styles and quality.
 Freestyle opportunities to develop self-expression and confidence are a key component of this class.
 This class incorporates dance technique with fun and socialization with peers!
+If you are a first time Dance Ability Movement dancer, this class will give you a nice introduction to the community we embody!

-A class for dancers typically aged 7+ with 1:1 volunteer buddies as needed, specifically designed to teach tap skills.
+A class for dancers beginning at the age of 10+ with 1:1 volunteer buddies as needed, specifically designed to teach tap skills.
 Tap classes develop skills in rhythmicity, counting of music, balance, and coordination, while providing a great source of feedback for dancers to learn through hearing their feet move!
 This is a great option for dancers looking to expand their dance skill set and branch out from the Ballet, Jazz, and Hip Hop styles.
 Dancers will be required to wear tap shoes for these classes.
+Seated dancers can join in the musical rhythms too!
+Ask us for ideas on how to adapt tap shoes or modify tap classes to suit your needs!

 A class designed for returning Dance Ability dancers who wish to focus on developing their Ballet/Jazz technique.
 These dancers do not necessarily need a 1:1 volunteer buddy, but benefit from having peer models in the class to learn from and develop age-appropriate social relationships.
 Dancers will learn technique and skills based on the C.D.T.A. syllabus.
 Typically dancers registering for this class have been referred by their OT from The Dance Ability Movement.